misterelie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  -Your script file should contain maximum 64 characters

 [Task13]Write a script that prints a number with two decimal places, followed by a new line.

+[Task14]Write a script that converts a number from base 10 to base 16.

+  -The number in base 10 is stored in the environment variable DECIMAL -The script should display the number in base 16, followed by a new line

+[Task15]Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+[Task16]Write a script that prints every other line from the input, starting with the first line.

+[Task17]Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

+  -WATER is in base water
+  -STIR is in base stir.
+  -The result should be in base bestchol